 My 9 Tips On Keyword Research

 1. Focus on low hanging fruit keywords

 Low-hanging fruit keywords are keywords with lesser competition.
 One way to find them is to look for pages that rank anywhere from 5 to 20 positions in a search engine.
 Another option is to check on your previous low-ranking posts and update them with new information or replace visuals with better ones.

 Generally, there are two types of keywords:

 - Head Term – These are keywords are broader terms and have less word count but with the impenetrable competition.
 These are the common phrases that people use when searching online.
-If you’re a novice to SEO or a start-up business owner, it will be a challenge to outperform the competition using these keywords.
+If you’re a novice to SEO or a start-up business owner, it will be challenging to outperform the competition using these keywords.

-- Long-tailed keywords – These are long-string of words but they are more specific compared to head term keywords.
-They usually have low search volume which can also mean that there’s less competition.
+- Long-tailed keywords – These are long-string of words, but they are more specific than head term keywords.
+They usually have low search volume, which can also mean that there’s less competition.
 Therefore, it is easier to optimize long-tailed keywords to rank better in search engine results.
 Moreover, these keywords have higher conversion potential.
-People using specific terms when searching online tend to have a higher interest, therefore there’s a good chance that they will make a purchase.
+People using specific terms when searching online tend to have a higher interest.
+Therefore there’s a good chance that they will make a purchase.